KQM-git/TCL/characters/cryo/rosaria.md

 {% tab title="Ascension 1" %}
 ### **Regina Probationum**

-When Rosaria strikes an opponent from behind using Ravaging Confession, Rosaria's CRIT RATE increases by 12% for 5s.
+When Rosaria strikes an opponent from behind using **Ravaging Confession**, Rosaria's CRIT RATE increases by 12% for 5s.

 * Either damage instance of **Ravaging Confession** can trigger this passive.
 * This CRIT RATE increase shows up in her stat screen, meaning it can be snapshotted by her A4, **Shadow Samaritan**, and included in the crit sharing.
 * Rosaria doesn't gain the CRIT RATE bonus unless the use of **Ravaging Confession** lands her behind the enemy.
   * If Rosaria starts her skill behind an enemy, but that enemy turns around to face her before the two hits, she won't get the CRIT RATE bonus.
   * For enemies who don’t have visual distinction between front and behind, Rosaria can still activate her A1 by hitting them from certain angles.
   {% endtab %}

 {% tab title="Ascension 4" %}
 ### **Shadow Samaritan**

-Casting Rites of Termination increases CRIT RATE of all nearby party members, excluding Rosaria herself, by 15% of Rosaria's CRIT RATE for 10s.
+Casting **Rites of Termination** increases CRIT RATE of all nearby party members, excluding Rosaria herself, by 15% of Rosaria's CRIT RATE for 10s.
 CRIT RATE bonus gained this way cannot exceed 15%.

 * The CRIT RATE shared by **Shadow Samaritan** can be stacked with external CRIT buffs that show up in a character's stat sheet
   * For example, the CRIT RATE shared by **Shadow Samaritan** stacks with both Hu Tao's A1 talent and Geo MC C1.
   {% endtab %}
   {% endtabs %}

 ## Constellations